 Parliament provides up-to-date key facts and figures about the electoral process.

-Practical details of the electoral process are governed by national laws and could still change under the authority of each member state.
+Practical details of the electoral process are governed by national laws and elections are held under the authority of each member state.
 Some countries have voting obligations, some will go to vote on 23 May, others on 24 or 26 May, the minimum voting age differs from country to country and so do thresholds.
 Find out about national rules.

 An extensive EP Research Briefing (updated April 2019) provides key facts and figures about the European Parliament, both today and in the seven previous terms since direct elections were introduced in June 1979.